meilisearch/documentation/learn/core_concepts/documents.md

 "id": "@BI+* ^5h2%"
 ```

-Take note that the document addition request in MeiliSearch is <clientGlossary word="atomic"/>.
-This means that **even if a single document id is incorrectly formatted, an error will occur and none of your documents will be added**.
+Note that document addition in MeiliSearch is <clientGlossary word="atomic"/>. **If the indexer finds a document with an invalid id, it will throw an error and no documents will be added to your index**.

 ## Upload